NiftyConnect/document/docs/royalty-fee.md

 # Royalty Fee

+When an order is matched, and the royalty fee of the referenced NFT asset is not zero, the royalty fee will be directly transferred to the royalty fee address.
+This protocol supports two ways to specify the royalty fee amount and recipient address.

 ## IERC2981

 ```js
 interface IERC2981 {
     /// @notice Called with the sale price to determine how much royalty